On synthetic hormones (like Premarin) vs. natural or bioidentical hormones.

 Hormone replacement therapy (HRT)– a $2.2 billion industry, has been promoted by the medical establishment as a means to reduce vasomotor symptoms and decrease postmenopausal health risks.
 During the 1990’s, Pfizer and Wyeth had a strong hold on the HRT industry by selling Premarin, Provera, and Prempro (a combination of the two) to more than six million women.

 Fears of Hormones and Cancer– It wasn’t until 2002 that the WHI trial found these synthetic hormones increased breast cancer, heart disease, and stroke risks among menopausal women.
 Researchers admonished women to stop taking HRT, while critics asserted these results were inaccurate declaring HRT benefits outweighed the risks.
-With two opposing views, confusion escalated among physicians and patients.
+With two opposing views, confusion escalated among providers and patients.

 Re-analysis of the WHI data and findings from other studies demonstrated that the health risks did not apply to women under 60 years old.
 While breast cancer risks increased when estrogen and progestin were combined, further analysis of the WHI trial found that the estrogen-only group didn’t have an increase in breast cancer risks.
 In fact, breast cancer risks decreased in this group.